willshuttleworth/ffanalyzer/README.md

 ### future updates

-* dropdown box to select which week's standings to view
+* save leagues user has entered before, select from dropdown

 ### about